MauriceDroll/LLM_Scene_Docker/README.md

       source install/setup.bash
       ```
 2. Start robot driver
-    - I not already in container, attach to running container
+    - If not already in container, attach to running container
       ```
       docker exec -it r2e_cell /bin/bash
       ```